Skywind555/Skywind555.github.io/_posts/2021-02-27-Analyzing-Battlerite-Telemetry-Data.md

 so this means that the results of any analysis may not be applicable to the current state of the game.

 Nonetheless, I came up with a list of possibly interesting questions that could be answered given the limitations of the data.
-I asked a handful of old and current Battlerite players which ones they were most interested in.
+I asked a handful of old and current Battlerite players which questions they were most interested in.

 These focus questions are: